wp-plugins/nextgen-facebook/readme.txt

 = 2.1.1 =
 * Optimized code by adding ngfb_get_size_values() to return size info based on image size name.
 * Renamed the cdn_linker() function to ngfb_cdn_linker().
+* Added a "Stylesheet" and "Advanced Topics" section in the readme.

 = 2.1 =
 * Added an option for Google+ to select either the "G +1" or "G+ Share" button.